Philippa Gregory: Writing

 Gregory has also published a series of books about the Plantagenets, the ruling houses that preceded the Tudors, and the Wars of the Roses.
-Her first book The White Queen, published in 2009, centres on the life of Elizabeth Woodville the wife of Edward IV.
+Her first book The White Queen, published in 2009, centres on the life of Elizabeth Woodville, the wife of Edward IV.
 The Red Queen, published in 2010, is about Margaret Beaufort the mother of Henry VII and grandmother to Henry VIII.
 The Lady of the Rivers (2011), is the life of Jacquetta of Luxembourg, mother of Elizabeth Woodville.
 The Kingmaker's Daughter, published in 2012, is about Anne Neville, the wife of Richard III, and The White Princess (2013) centres on the life of Elizabeth of York, wife of Henry VII and the mother of Henry VIII.
-The latest work is the 2017 novel The Last Tudor.
+The Last Tudor is a novel about Jane Grey and her sisters Katherine and Mary.
 The 2013 BBC One television series The White Queen is a 10-part adaptation of Gregory's novels The White Queen, The Red Queen and The Kingmaker's Daughter (2012).

 In 2013, Helen Brown of The Telegraph wrote that "Gregory has made an impressive career out of breathing passionate, independent life into the historical noblewomen whose personalities had previously lain flat on family trees, remembered only as diplomatic currency and brood mares."
 She added, "Gregory’s historical fiction has always been entertainingly speculative (those tempted to sneer should note that she’s never claimed otherwise) and comes with lashings of romantic licence."

-In 2011 she contributed a short story "Why Holly Berries are as Red as Roses" to an anthology supporting the Woodland Trust.
+In 2011, she contributed a short story "Why Holly Berries are as Red as Roses" to an anthology supporting the Woodland Trust.
 The anthology, Why Willows Weep has so far helped The Woodland Trust plant approximately 50,000 trees.

 Gregory was appointed Commander of the Order of the British Empire (CBE) in the 2021 Birthday Honours for services to literature and to charity in the UK and the Gambia.

-Criticism
+In 2023, Gregory published Normal Women, a Sunday Times bestselling non-fiction book on the lives of women in England for 900 years.
+Critically acclaimed, the book "radically reframes our national story" putting the lives of women in England from the Norman Conquest to the modern day onto the historical record.
+Normal Women was shortlisted for a Parliamentary Book Award in 2023 and best non-fiction narrative at the British Book Awards in 2024.
+Gregory also hosted a Normal Women podcast series, which was nominated for 'Best New Podcast' Aria in 2024.
+Gregory subsequently published an illustration version of Normal Women for teen readers.

+In 2024, Gregory's play on Richard III, Richard, My Richard, was performed at Shakespeare North Playhouse and Theatre Royal, Bury St Edmunds.